lfenzo/lfenzo.github.io/content/projects/machine-learning/inmet-solar-sao-paulo.md

 +++
-title = 'Multi-ensemble based approach for Short-term Solar Radiation Forecasting' description = 'Machine Learning models to predict solar radiation from meteorological data.' date = 2024-03-28T17:29:05-03:00 type = 'blog' tags = ['machine-learning', 'solar-energy'] math = true
+title = 'Multi-ensemble based approach for Short-term Solar Radiation Forecasting' description = "This project focuses on developing a machine learning-based approach for solar radiation forecasting using historical meteorological data from INMET, Brazil's National Meteorology Institute.
+Implemented in Python, the project involves data processing, model training, and analysis, resulting in a full ML pipeline to predict solar radiation intensity.
+The goal was to estimate energy yield from solar panels, with data imputation and a stacked modeling strategy improving prediction accuracy." date = 2024-03-28T17:29:05-03:00 type = 'docs' tags = ['machine-learning', 'solar-energy'] math = true
 +++